The Epic 2023-24 Rajasthan Road Trip From Mumbai

 Enjoy the drive from Ahmedabad to Mount Abu on buttery smooth lanes.
 See the topography dye in the prominent hues of green as you venture into the oasis of Rajasthan.

-Once you are there, embrace the Aravalli hills’ lush greenery and bask in the colourful mix of rustic houses and posh bungalows that embellish the landscape.
+Once you are there, embrace the Aravalli hills’ lush greenery and bask in the colorful mix of rustic houses and posh bungalows that embellish the landscape.

 Day 5| Mount Abu